LayerManager/layman/doc/env-settings.md

 Password of [LAYMAN_PG_USER](#LAYMAN_PG_USER).

 ### LAYMAN_PRIME_SCHEMA
 Name of Layman data schema in PostgreSQL database.
 Info about publications, users and access rights are stored in this schema.
 This name have to starts with lowercase character or underscore, followed by lowercase characters, numbers or underscores.
 Also, it must be different from usernames.
+Value should not be changed after first start of Layman.

 ## Connection to GeoServer